srid/emanote/docs/demo.md

 title: Demo
 ---

 This section demonstrates some of Emanote's features.
-The list here is not comprehensive, due to WIP stage of the project.
+The list here is not comprehensive, due to WIP stage of the documentation.

 To begin, we shall use the query feature to list all notes under the current folder: